home-assistant/home-assistant.io/source/_components/ecobee.markdown

 Now login to the regular consumer portal, and in the hamburger menu there will be a new option **Developer**.
 Now we can create an Application to link to Home Assistant.

-1. Select the Developer option.
+1. Select the **Developer** option from the hamburger menu.
 2. Select **Create New**.
-3. Give your app a name (it must be unique across all ecobee users; try <yournameoralias>-home-assistant) and a summary (neither of these are important as they are not used anywhere in Home Assistant).
+3. Give your app a name (it must be unique across all ecobee users; try your-name-or-alias-home-assistant) and a summary (which need not be unique).
+Neither of these are important as they are not used anywhere in Home Assistant.
 4. For Authorization method select **ecobee PIN**.
 5. You don't need an Application Icon or Detailed Description.
 6. Click **Create**.